Maomao (The Apothecary Diaries): Critical response

 Screen Rant made an article titled "The Apothecary Diaries Marks Anime's Best Forbidden Romance in Ages" which addressed the multiple barriers that separate the two leads despite their close relationship as such as the society's rules which adds tension to the character as Maomao has to follow every rule.
 The subtle way the romance is portrayed also applied to the writer due to Jinshi's playful behavior and how Maomao reacts by analysing him, noticing an apparent facade.
 Game Rant in particular said that Maomao's characterization is a major departure from common tropes and cliches seen in anime as she shows a unique skill when solving cases as well as a strong resolve.
 He referred to her relationship with Jinshi as "nothing short of brilliant" as they balance each other due to their notable traits subtle moments that help slowly develop their bond.
 In retrospect, Polygon said the relationship was also entertaining, considering the true nature behind their casual interactions as they constantly hide secrets from each other.

+Reuben Baron from Anime News Network regarded Maomao as one of the best characters from 2025, praising here portrayal as a female leading character, praising the comedy she is often given as well as the vocal performacne by Aoi Yuki.
+Her role in the second season stood out for the chaos that happened to her as a result of being related with Shisui and how the Palace fought for her.
+As a result, the writer hoped Maomao could return in appealing situations in the upcoming seasons and movie.
+The scene where Maomao grabs Jinshi's crotch under the belief it was a frog was also praised as one of the best moments in anime from the same year for the unusual mix of sexual tension and comedy while also changing the dynamic between this two characters in the process.